 I suggest to budget 10 days for this.

-Just to show you how bad they are, check this video I did last summer.
+Just to show you how bad those flies are they are, check this video I did a couple summers ago.

 Don't believe it?
 Then check this one from the year before.

-But don’t let them deter you.
+But if fly season is the only time you can go, don't let them deter you.
 Just be prepared.
 Bring long pants, jackets and sweatshirts, too, as even in summer, it can get chilly up there.

 From the west, find US 2 from Wisconsin and just keep driving east.